Last Updated : 10 October 2024

 Constitution of a Project Approval Committee (PAC)

-1. Chairman, Coconut Development Board - Chairman
+1. CEO, Coconut Development Board - Chairman

 2. Secretary Horticulture, Government of Karnataka - Member